Remco28/github_dashboard/NEXT_STEPS.md

-# NEXT STEPS – GitHub Project Tracker Dashboard
+# NEXT STEPS – GitHub Repository Dashboard

 This repository’s working checklist for near-term improvements and polish.